metal3-io/ironic-image/README.md

 - `IRONIC_JSON_RPC_PORT` - port used by the ironic json-rpc service (default to 6189).
-- `WEBSERVER_CACERT_FILE` - Specifies the CA or CA bundle that will be used by Ironic to verify disk and IPA images and also by IPA to download the disk images, by default this will  point to Ironic's CA, if empty string is passed then the system default CA bundle will be used
+- `WEBSERVER_CACERT_FILE` - Specifies the CA or CA bundle that will be used by Ironic to verify disk and IPA images.

 The following environment variables can be passed to customize the virtual media HTTP server configuration: